corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database-admin.md

 Replace placeholders *<database_server>* and *<my_database>* with appropriate values (*<my_database>* is a user database).
 The `database.schema` is the database schema name assigned to the user.

-The Microsoft SQL JDBC driver can be downloaded from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=56615), extract the archive and copy the single file *mssql-jdbc-6.4.0.jre8.jar* (the archive comes with two JARs).
+The Microsoft SQL JDBC driver can be downloaded from [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=56615).
-The [Common Configuration Steps paragraph](#3-corda-node-configuration) explains the correct location for the driver JAR in the node installation structure.
+Extract the archive and copy the single file *mssql-jdbc-6.4.0.jre8.jar* (the archive comes with two JARs) to the `drivers` directory.

 ### SQL Server